renaissance-publishing/renaissance/content/chapters/26-items.md

 *Skill Kits* and *Shops* contain the tools and materials that characters use to practice a given trade, profession or skill; depending on the skill they're purchased for, they could include everything from a tent, a backpack, and flint to a legal books, paper, pen, and ink.

 Skill kits, as the name implies, are smaller *kits*; they usually contain just the essentials, and are small enough to be portable (without the *Heavy* tag).
-Shops are more extensive facilities—they represent officies, smithies, and libraries.
+Shops are more extensive facilities — they represent officies, smithies, and libraries.
-They contain far more equipment and resources, but aren't portable—they're large enough to fill a large room at least.
+They contain far more equipment and resources, but aren't portable — they're large enough to fill a large room at least.
 Shops provide a +10 bonus to checks made with the linked skill.

 Skill kits and shops are associated with a specific skill, like *Survival* or *Profession: Lawyer*; we call that the *linked skill*.